jlyheden/docker-patcher-systemd/README.md

 A Python script that connects to the docker daemon to see if there's any running containers where the image tag has been updated and if so triggers a systemd restart of the relevant containers.
 Works fine for non-critical setups like keeping your home server or hobby projects up to date but if you need something more advanced you should probably check out [watchtower](https://github.com/containrrr/watchtower)

-It assumes that containers are handled by systemd, for example running an nginx container like this:
+The script assumes that the container lifecycle is handled by systemd, for example running an nginx container like this:

 ```
 $ cat /etc/systemd/system/docker.nginx.service